xubingyue/avocadodb/Documentation/Books/Manual/Foxx/Context.md

 // -- or --

-// Serve the API docs only for users authenticated with ArangoDB router.use('/docs', module.context.createDocumentationRouter(function (req, res) {
+// Serve the API docs only for users authenticated with AvocadoDB router.use('/docs', module.context.createDocumentationRouter(function (req, res) {
-  if (req.suffix === 'swagger.json' && !req.arangoUser) {
+  if (req.suffix === 'swagger.json' && !req.avocadoUser) {
     res.throw(401, 'Not authenticated');
   }
 }));